 The next stage is to prepare a business plan.
 This should describe the business, its objectives, its strategies and its financial forecasts.
 Every business should have a business plan but it is especially important at the beginning.
-A good plan is essential if your business needs external funding such as bank finance, but equally importantly it will allow you to measure how well your business is doing once you start trading.
+It is essential if your business will need external funding such as bank finance, but equally importantly it will allow you to measure how well your business is doing once you start trading.

-The financial projection is particularly important, because this will cover pricing and costs, sales and profit forecasts, how much capital you will need and projected cashflow statements for the first three to five years.
+Of particular importance is the financial projection because this will cover pricing and costs, sales and profit forecasts, how much capital you will need and projected cashflow statements for the first three to five years.
 If you start with insufficient capital, your business may be dead in the water before it even begins.

-The initial financial projection will essentially be an educated guess without any track record to base it on, and its accuracy will depend on your research.
-One way to deal with the likely inaccuracy of the initial projection is to prepare best- and worst-case outcomes.
-Once you start your business, you should keep updating your financial projection and, because it will then be based on actual figures, it should become increasingly accurate.
+Of course without any track record, the initial financial projection will not be much more than an educated guess and its accuracy will depend on how much research you have done.
+One way to deal with the inherent inaccuracy of the initial projection is to prepare figures based on best and worst case outcomes.
+Once your business actually starts, you should keep updating your financial projection and, because it will then be based on actual figures, it should become increasingly accurate.